The Isis: Name

+Name legacy

-The Morris Isis name was first used by Morris Motors Limited of Oxford on a six-cylinder car made from 1929 to 1931.
+The Morris Isis name was first used by Morris Motors of Oxford on a six-cylinder car made from 1929 to 1931.
 It was resurrected on a six-cylinder car from the British Motor Corporation in the 1950s.
 The name died out in 1958.

-HMP Isis is a Category C Young Offenders Institution in England operated by His Majesty's Prisons adjacent to HMP Belmarsh and HMP Thameside near the River Thames in the Woolwich area of South East London.
+HMP Isis is a Category C Young Offenders Institution in England operated by His Majesty's Prison Service, adjacent to HMP Belmarsh and HMP Thameside near the River Thames in the Woolwich area of South East London.

-Each of the Formula Student cars manufactured by the Oxford Brookes racing team uses the name ISIS in the beginning of its chassis number.
-ISIS is then succeeded by the year number; for example, ISIS XII was the 2012 chassis, nicknamed "Miss Iggy".
+Each of the Formula Student cars manufactured by the Oxford Brookes University racing team used the name ISIS in the beginning of its chassis number.
+ISIS is then succeeded by the year number; for example, ISIS XII was the 2012 chassis, nicknamed "Miss Piggy".
+This continued until the 2016 season, when the naming convention changed to use an OBR prefix.

 The ISIS neutron source is named after the river Isis.